SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBModalView

 SBBModalView is used to display a View above another View, typically using .sheet.
-If you want a back button in your ModalView header, simply pass an action for the optional actionOnBackButtonTouched parameter.
+If you want a back button in your ModalView header, set the showBackButton parameter to true and pass an action for the optional actionOnBackButtonTouched parameter.

 ```
     @State var showingModalView = false